Skip to main content

 # List all findings

-vigolium findings list
+vigolium finding list

 # List findings for a specific project

-vigolium findings list --project my-project
+vigolium finding list --project my-project

 Listing Traffic